beginning of content

 What causes trigeminal neuralgia?

-Often, trigeminal neuralgia is caused by a blood vessel pressing on your trigeminal nerve.
-This damages your nerve over time, and stops it from working properly.
+It is often caused by a blood vessel pressing on your trigeminal nerve, which can damage your nerve over time.

 When should I see my doctor?

-If you experience any symptoms of trigeminal neuralgia, see a doctor.
-They can diagnose the cause of your pain and provide you with treatment advice.
+If you have any symptoms of trigeminal neuralgia, see your doctor.
+They can diagnose the cause of your pain and provide treatment advice.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.